-Why was Hera needed?
+Why was HERA needed?

 Importance of Vaccinations

-immune system without inducing diseases to fight against foreign microorganisms.
-After vaccination, body can recognize the microbe or the toxin and develops a defense system against it.
-Thus, when the body encounters with the actual microorganism, it can fight and defeat it.
-This individual is now immune to that disease.
-Immunity is one of the most important public health intervention for preventing deaths and diseases that can be preventedby vaccines.
+Vaccines are prepared from microorganisms such as viruses and bacteria that cause disease in people and animals.
+Vaccines do not have the same ill-effects as exposure to the microorganisms from which they are derived.
+This is because vaccines stimulate the immune system to fight against foreign microorganisms without inducing disease.
+After vaccination, the body can recognize the microbe or the toxin and develop a defense system against it.
+Thus, when the body encounters the actual microorganism, it can fight and defeat it.
+A vaccinated individual is now immune to that disease.
+Immunity is one of the most important public health intervention for preventing deaths and disease.

-Which diseases do the vaccines protect from?
+Which diseases do vaccines protect against?

-- Polio vaccine protects from poliomyelitis (polio).
+- Polio vaccine protects against poliomyelitis (polio).

-- Varicella (chicken pox) vaccine protects from chickenpox disease.
+- Varicella (chickenpox) vaccine protects against chickenpox.

-- BCG vaccine protects from tuberculosis.
+- BCG vaccine protects against tuberculosis.

-Importance of Prenatal Controls
+Importance of Prenatal Care